saylibhavsar/Data-Visualization-Projects/final-project-part-one.md

 1.Within a few months, we noticed a drop in productivity levels (output per hour worked).

 <img src="Images/Conflict1.png" alt="Drop in Productivity"/>
-> Source <a href="https://drive.google.com/file/d/1kqbngD8pemqxAkZmWCOQ32Yk6PXK9eVA/view">Stanford: Evolution of Working From Home</a>
+> Source: <a href="https://drive.google.com/file/d/1kqbngD8pemqxAkZmWCOQ32Yk6PXK9eVA/view">Stanford: Evolution of Working From Home</a>

 The 8% to 19% drop in productivity is lower than usual productivity levels.
 This means that labor productivity (output per hour worked) has decreased by that percentage in remote work environments compared to traditional, in-office work settings.